-The analysis of propagation of quantum massive particle in the plane gravitational wave goes back to the pioneering papers \cite{b4a,b4b}, where some basic properties of the scalar particle were established for the plane sandwich waves (e.g. no particle creation and vacuum polarization).
-Then, these investigations were extended in \cite{b5} to scattering processes in the fine-tuned (i.e. with the special compact supports) plane sandwich waves.
-Similar results, for massive spin one-half particles but only for linearly polarized sandwiches, were obtained in \cite{b6} (see also \cite{b7}).
+The analysis of propagation of quantum fields in the plane gravitational wave goes back to the pioneering papers \cite{b4a,b4b}, where some basic properties of the scalar fields were established for the plane sandwich waves (e.g. no particles creation and vacuum polarization).
+Then, these investigations were extended in Ref. \cite{b5} to scattering processes in the fine-tuned (i.e. with special compact supports) plane sandwich waves.
+Similar results for massive spin one-half fields, but only for linearly polarized sandwiches, were obtained in \cite{b6} (see also \cite{b7}).
 Although the plane gravitational waves are relatively simple they exhibit some surprising properties, e.g. non-existence of a spacelike Cauchy hypersurface; when colliding they can produce curvature singularities.
-Moreover, despite of the fact that the classical motion in these spacetimes is completely regular the basic wave functions of the quantum particle are singular.
+Moreover, in spite of the fact that the classical motion in these spacetimes is completely regular the basic wave functions are singular.
 This fact was related, for compactly supported waves \cite{b4a,b5}, to the focusing behavior of the classical trajectories.
 On the other hand, it turns out that a similar situation occurs for some electromagnetic fields in the Minkowski spacetime which belong to the class of the so-called crossed fields (in the terminology of Ref. \cite{b13}).
 Since these fields include non-plane electromagnetic waves they are interesting in the context of singular optics and ultra intense laser beams (where the plane wave approximation or even paraxial one is not sufficient).
-The similarity between both fields is even more evident if one take into account the double copy conjecture, a part of the colour-kinematic duality which on the quantum level concerns the problem of how scattering amplitudes in gravity can be obtained from those in the gauge theory (see among others \cite{b8a}-\cite{b8f}).
-In view of this and the above mentioned astrophysical phenomena we find it interesting to investigate the behavior of the basic wave functions of the massive particle around the singular points (in consequence, their global form) simultaneously for both gravitational and electromagnet fields (see Sec. \ref{s4}); of course, both fields can be considered separately, i.e. gravitational or only electromagnetic fields in the Minkowski spacetime.
+The similarity between both the fields is even more evident if one takes into account the double copy conjecture, a part of the colour-kinematic duality which on the quantum level concerns the problem of how scattering amplitudes in gravity can be obtained from those in the gauge theory (see among others \cite{b8a}-\cite{b8f}).
+In view of this and the above mentioned astrophysical phenomena we find interesting to investigate the behavior of the basic wave functions around the singular points (in consequence, their global form) simultaneously for the gravitational and electromagnet fields (see Sec. \ref{s4}); of course, both the fields can be considered separately, i.e. gravitational or only electromagnetic fields in the Minkowski spacetime.
 To make our considerations as general as possible, first, in Sec. \ref{s0} we discuss asymptotic conditions which allow to define properly the ``in" and ``out" states (and, consequently, to analyse the scattering processes, see Sec. \ref{s3}) for arbitrary (not only sandwich) profiles.
 Moreover, since our aim is to find the global form of states we work in the Brinkmann (B) coordinates; however, to make contact with various results in the literature and the weak field approach in the last part of Sec. \ref{s0} we refer to the Baldwin-Jeffery-Rosen (BJR) coordinates which are local because of the above mentioned singular points.